-Note: We will not be sending the Energy Market Update the weeks of December 23 and December 30, 2024 due to the holiday.
+Note: We will not be sending the Energy Market Update the week of January 20, due to the holiday.

 Weekly Energy Industry Summary